ballerina-platform/module-ballerinax-googleapis.drive/README.md

 Java Development Kit (JDK) with version 11 is required.

 * Download the Ballerina [distribution](https://ballerinalang.org/downloads/)
-Ballerina Swan Lake Alpha 4 SNAPSHOT is required.
+Ballerina Swan Lake Alpha 4 is required.

 * Instantiate the connector by giving authentication details in the HTTP client config.
 The HTTP client config has built-in support for BasicAuth and OAuth 2.0.
 Google Drive uses OAuth 2.0 to authenticate and authorize requests.
 The Google Drive connector can be minimally instantiated in the HTTP client config using the client ID, client secret, and refresh token.
     * Client ID